mpmpmpmp1/braze-docs/_docs/_partners/message_personalization/location/flybuy.md

 ### Deliver special offers based on trip milestones

-For example, send a special offer when a VIP customer arrives at their favorite locations/.
+For example, send a special offer when a VIP customer arrives at their favorite locations.

 ### Build an audience segment of customers who were missing items in their order